Encarta: User editing

 Early in 2005, Encarta's editor-in-chief at the time, Gary Alt, announced that the online Encarta started to allow users to suggest changes to existing articles.

 Encarta's content was accessible using a conversational interface on Windows Live Messenger via the MSN Bot "Encarta Instant Answers".
 The bot could answer many encyclopedia related questions directly in the IM window.
 It used short sentences from the Encarta website, and sometimes displays full articles in the Internet Explorer-based browser on the right.
 It also could complete simple mathematical and advanced algebra problems.
 This service was also available in German, Spanish, French and Japanese.

 Updates

 Each summer Microsoft published a new version of Encarta.
 However, despite the inclusion of news-related and some supplementary articles, Encarta's contents had not been changed substantially in its later years.
 Besides the yearly update, the installed offline copy could be updated over the Internet for a certain period for free depending on the edition.
 Some articles (usually about 2,000) were updated to reflect important changes or events.
 When the update period expired, an advertisement prompting to upgrade to the new version was displayed to the user occasionally.

 Reception

 The editors of PC Gamer US nominated Microsoft Encarta '95 for their 1994 "Best Educational Product" award, although it lost to the CD-ROM adaptation of The Way Things Work.

+In popular culture

+Encarta is referenced in the title of the podcast Encarta & Chill in which the hosts discuss the 90s including memories of Encarta.

+The turn-based grand strategy video game Ara: History Untold, published by Xbox Game Studios, names its in-game encyclopedia "Encarta".